 It can be a very long, difficult and traumatic interview, and could be the most important part of your asylum application.

-It is very important that you tell your reasons for seeking asylum in as much detail as possible.
+It is very important that you explain your reasons for seeking asylum in as much detail as possible.
 For survivors of violence and persecution, this can be very difficult.
-You are entitled to request breaks during the interview.

 You are going to be asked questions about things that may be very difficult to talk about.
 Be prepared for not being believed.
 It is common for the Home Office interviewer to explicitly say they do not believe you.